 For Dental Health: Dry Cat Food

 Brushing your cat’s teeth is still the number one way to promote healthy teeth in your feline.
-Oral probiotics, such as Probiora Pet, which can be added to both dry and wet cat food, have also shown promise in reducing the bacteria that cause gingivitis and bad breath in cats.
+Dental food additives, such as ProDen Plaque Off, which can be added to both dry and wet cat food, have also shown promise in reducing the bacteria that cause gingivitis and bad breath in cats.

 For Easy Eating: Wet Cat Food